bigchaindb/org/ROADMAP.md

 1. Implement [BEP-8](https://github.com/bigchaindb/BEPs/tree/master/8).
 1. Provide more informative HTTP responses when posting transactions.

-### Goals for BigchainDB 2.0 Alpha 3, to bo Released on May 3, 2018
+### Done in BigchainDB 2.0 Alpha 3, Released on May 3, 2018

 1. Fix all priority-0 bugs, such as [issue #2182](https://github.com/bigchaindb/bigchaindb/issues/2182).
 1. Integrate the latest verson of Tendermint.
 This means upgrading the ABCI server software used by BigchainDB (py-abci).
 1. In our production deployment template, combine Tendermint and BigchainDB inside _one_ Kubernetes StatefulSet (a kind of pod, one with persistent state).
+1. Documentation about how a node operator can expose the full power of MongoDB to users.

+### Goals for BigchainDB 2.0 Beta, due in the Second Half of May

 1. Have a second, internal test network, where each node is operated by a different BigchainDB employee.

-### Goals for BigchainDB 2.0 Beta, due in the Second Half of May

 1. Publish all testing software and test results, including integration tests, performance tests (benchmarks), and stress tests.
 1. Remove some dead code, e.g. the code for RethinkDB support, and the "pipelines" code.

 ### Goals for the Final Stable Release of BigchainDB 2.0

-1. All the goals listed above.
 1. Migration to future versions should be _possible_.
 See the explanation of what that means in the first paragraph of this section.
 1. The test networks have run without issue for weeks.
 1. Known causes of failure (e.g. DDoS attacks) are documented.

 Other things that might be done for the 2.0 release include:

-- Documentation about how a node operator can expose the full power of MongoDB to users.
-For example, they could allow users to make any valid MongoDB query.
 - Updated Ansible & Vagrant deployment tooling for AE team.
 - Updates to the BigchainDB Server configuration settings: remove some settings (keys) and add some Tendermint-related settings.
 Some of this is done.
 - Increased code test coverage on the Events API.